-Whether it’s Halloween hokum or supernatural manifestations, we find Britain’s scariest spots, with headless horsemen, screaming woods and a lady in white rising from the walls of a centuries-old castle.
+Whether it’s Halloween hokum or supernatural manifestations, we find 10 of the most haunted places in Britain, with headless horsemen, screaming woods and a lady in white rising from the walls of a centuries-old castle…

 1. Lest we forget

-London is reputedly home to over 100 ghostly sites, from the Tower of London to disused underground stations.
+London is reputedly home to over 100 ghostly sites and is certainly on the list of the most haunted places in Britain, from the Tower of London to disused underground stations.
 At Westminster Abbey’s World War I memorial, the Tomb of the Unknown Warrior, a spectral soldier is said to materialize once the crowds have left, standing with his head bowed before dissolving into thin air.

 2. Petrifying Pluckley